 Richard Rees, owner of the Nude Espresso, said that the secret of the flat white lay in the quality of the beans used for the double-shot espresso base and the “texturing” of the milk.
 He said: “When you heat the milk you get different layers in the jug.
 Further down you get the most silky, textured milk.
 You use that, not the frothy milk on top.
 The coffee has a stronger taste because you just use the first half of the shot… Probably about a third of the coffees we sell now are flat whites.” – Evening Standard

 Why are we fighting over coffee?

 One common point of confusion is when people say a Flat White is “like drink xyz.” because their definition of drink xyz may not be the same as everyone else’s.
 So we’re building on quicksand.
 The most common example is “A Flat White is a Caffe Latte.”
-It’s a common definition – but only from people who make Lattes in a certain way (with textured micro-foam).
-There is a significant difference between a latte and a flat white.
+It’s a common attempt at a simple definition of a flat white – but only from people who make Lattes in a certain way (with textured micro-foam).
+In most cafes, there is a significant difference between a latte and a flat white.

-For people around the world who have never had a Flat White, this definition is confusing because they might only ever have had Lattes made in a certain way (milk intentionally scalded, pan heated, wand heated with no velvet, etc, etc).
+For people around the world who have never had a Flat White, this definition is confusing because they might only ever have had a Latte made in a certain way (milk scalded, pan heated, or wand heated with no velvet).

 To me, a Flat White is an espresso with milk where the coffee does the talking.
 What’s your definition of a Flat White?